 World Cup winner Robinson believes the visitor - which has named 10 Scarlets players in an unchanged starting XV - will give Eddie Jones' side plenty to think about, but he expects England to put up a sterner defence than Scotland could muster.

-"If they continue to do that then it will cause England a few problems," Robinson said.
+"If they continue to do that then it will cause England a few problems," Land Rover ambassador Robinson told Omnisport.

 "We saw it against Scotland.
 When you're on the back foot, when you're playing with a lot of tempo, it's hard to defend against.